Crescent City Schools

-New Orleans
+History

-The Recovery School District (RSD) was established in 2003 by the Louisiana Legislature as a means for the state to take over low-performing public schools.
+The Recovery School District was established in 2003 by the Louisiana Legislature as a means for the state to take over low-performing public schools.
 Since the devastation of Hurricane Katrina in 2005, the RSD has chartered out all of its schools, and approximately 92% of students in New Orleans attend charter schools.
 The schools that were not failing stayed under the control of the Orleans Parish School Board, which currently operates 18 schools, most of which are also charters.
-Once schools are turned around and deemed “not failing,” they have the option to return to the Orleans Parish School Board or stay in the RSD.
+Once schools are turned around and deemed "not failing," they have the option to return to the Orleans Parish School Board or stay in the RSD.
 Crescent City Schools operates under the Recovery School District.

 Turnaround

 Turnaround in public schools is defined as the comprehensive reorganization of low-performing schools.
 This can involve changes in leadership, curriculum, faculty and staff, and the overall identity and mission of the school.
 The initial goal of turnaround is to make significant achievement gains within two years.
 These gains are reflected in test score performances and recognized by rankings such as the School Performance Score (SPS) issued by the Louisiana Department of Education.
 The long-term goal for turnaround is to transform the schools into high-performance organizations.